American Youth Soccer Organization: Safe Haven Child & Volunteer Protection Program

 The AYSO Safe Haven Child & Volunteer Protection program trains and certifies volunteers and staff in their positions through AYSO's Safe Haven program, AYSO volunteers are afforded protection under the federal Volunteer Protection Act of 1997.
 AYSO's volunteer application and screening process reduces the likelihood of abuses occurring while kids are participating in AYSO soccer programs.

 Extended play

-In some regions, after the regular open registration season ends, All-star teams and tournament teams are formed in the separate divisions from the most skilled players in the league.
+In some regions, after the regular open registration season ends, All-star teams and tournament teams are formed in separate divisions from the most skilled players in the league.
 Other regions and areas have parallel "extended play" programs that operate at the same time as the standard primary program.
 The different levels are referred to as region, area, and section teams.